 Tips for making it work

 If you decide to turn over purchasing and inventory management to a vendor, make sure you only work with people you trust.
-By outsourcing such an important part of your operation, you create a great deal of operational dependency.
-This can make you more vulnerable, so keep an open eye, be flexible and be ready to change if needed.
+By outsourcing such an important part of your operation, you create many operational dependencies.
+This can make you more vulnerable, so keep an open eye, be flexible, and be ready to change if needed.

-When you outsource purchasing, inventory and assembly, you outsource a potential core competency or competitive advantage—so really think about what your company is trying to do strategically.
-If you decide your supply chain isn’t a competitive differentiator, than move forward cautiously.
+When you outsource purchasing, inventory, and assembly, you outsource a potential core competency or competitive advantage—so really think about what your company is trying to do strategically.
+If you decide your supply chain isn’t a competitive differentiator, then consider moving forward with caution.

 If you are a small company and are outsourcing these key processes because you lack the skills in-house, be ready to increase your staff and take over if needed.
 If you are a large company looking to focus more on engineering and design, be sure to do some testing and take it slow if you are considering changing your model.

 If you decide that your purchasing and inventory should be managed in-house, don’t panic when mistakes are made—mistakes are inevitable, and this is a normal part of business maturity.
-You will inevitably counter supply chain breakdowns and errors, so create a Plan B. (And a Plan C. and a Plan D.)
+You will inevitably counter supply chain breakdowns and errors, so create a "plan B" (or even a "plan C" and "plan D").

 No matter what you decide in this situation, make sure you are depending on the right people.
-Whether you in-source or outsource, its important to carefully select people with the right skill sets and industry knowledge.
+Whether you in-source or outsource, it's important to carefully select people with the right skill sets and industry knowledge.
 It's also important to have the right tools and solutions to drive effective supply chain collaboration.